kpg3-git/add-to-cart-using-modal/README.md

-# Fake Store Cart Application
+# Add To Cart Using Modal

 ## Overview
 1. The Fake Store Cart Application is a React-based e-commerce interface that consumes data from the Fake Store API.